eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/val/_index.md

 It can provide service interfaces to control actuators or to trigger (complex) actions, or provide interfaces to get data.
 It communicates with the Hardware Abstraction to execute the underlying services, but may also interact with the data broker.

-The KUKSA.VAL is providing examples how such kind of vehicle services could be built-up in the [kuksa.val.services repository](https://github.com/eclipse/kuksa.val.services/).
+The [KUKSA.VAL Services repository](https://github.com/eclipse/kuksa.val.services/) contains examples illustrating how such kind of vehicle services can be built.

 ### Hardware Abstraction